-- Management's estimate of the fair value of certain investments (primarily those that are not traded on a national or international exchange) is based on a variety of factors including the purchase price, changes in the financial condition and prospects of the issuer calculations or the total enterprise value using discounted cash flow projections, trading comparable of securities of comparable companies engages in similar businesses, estimates of liquidation value, the existence of restrictions on transferability, prices received in recent significant placements of securities of the same issuer, and other analytical data relating to the investment. - The assumptions used in the actuarial valuations of the pension plan are based on historical trends and industry standards.
+- Management's estimate of the fair value of certain investments (primarily those that are not traded on a national or international exchange) is based on a variety of factors including the purchase price, changes in the financial condition and prospects of the issuer calculations or the total enterprise value using discounted cash flow projections, trading of comparable securities of similar entities engaged in similar businesses, estimates of liquidation value, the existence of restrictions on transferability, prices received in recent significant placements of securities of the same issuer, and other analytical data relating to the investment. - The assumptions used in the actuarial valuations of the pension plan are based on historical trends and industry standards.

-We evaluated the key factors and assumptions used to develop these estimates and determined that they are reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units.
+We evaluated the key factors and assumptions used to develop these estimates and determined that they are reasonable in relation to the basic financial statements taken as a whole.

-Bay County Board of Commissioners and the Bay County Retirement Board of Trustees June 30, 2020 Page 3
+Bay County Board of Commissioners and the Bay County Retirement Board of Trustees June 30, 2021 Page 3